de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Proof of the structure theorem

 We now turn to present the proof of Theorem \ref{MainTh}.\\

-\begin{pf}[of Theorem \ref{MainTh}] Let $y_1(\cdot)$ and $y_2(\cdot)$ be two meromorphic functions, not necessarily with simple poles, generating $\mathcal M (X)$.
-Hence, there exists a bi-rational embedding of $X$ into a curve $C$ defined by the compactification to $\mathbb P ^2$ of the curve $C_0$ and is given by
+\begin{pf}[of Theorem \ref{MainTh}] Let $y_1(\cdot)$ and $y_2(\cdot)$ be two meromorphic functions, not necessarily with simple poles, generating $\mathcal{M} (X)$.
+The corresponding bi-rational embedding of $X$ onto a curve $C$ defined by the closure in $\mathbb P ^2$ of the curve $C_0$ is given by

 Let us consider the pair of meromorphic functions defined by